 Tidy condition, C/W oxford packer, rear linkage, good points and legs.

-Genuine machine, auto-reset legs, good packer, 3.8m working width, c/w pallet of spares.
+Genuine machine, auto-reset legs, good packer, 3.8m working width.

 Auto-reset, leading discs, excellent all round machine.